Type of addiction

 Physiology and Side Effects of Meth Abuse

 Meth is processed through the central nervous system (CNS) and the brain of the user.
 In small medicinal doses, meth improves concentration, focus and concentration ability.
-It is also used in cases of extreme obesity by decreasing appetite significantly.
-It is also prescribed to people struggling with narcolepsy.
+It is also used in cases of extreme obesity to decrease appetite and people struggling with narcolepsy.
 When methamphetamines are abused, it takes the medical attributes and increases them to the point of damaging the user.
 Meth makes the brain release levels of dopamine not meant to be released, inciting the rush a user feels and it inhibits the brain from reabsorbing dopamine as it’s supposed to.
 When the dopamine cannot be adequately reabsorbed it stays in the brain and disrupts the natural progression of how chemicals react in the brain.

 With repeated use of meth, a tolerance is built, and more of the drug is needed to produce the desired effect.
 Side effects of meth abuse can include: